Children’s Dentistry – Groveport, OH

 A pediatric dentist is one who has completed two years of postgraduate work and is licensed as a specialist.
 Drs.
 Katie and Aaron Carroll are not pediatric dentists, but they enjoy treating children and have training in providing all the basic care that children need, from checkups and cleanings to fillings, stainless steel crowns, and even orthodontic care.
 They are licensed as general dentists.
 If anything complicated comes up, they will refer your child to a pediatric dentist specialist.

-Convenient Family Care
+Convenient Family Dental Care

 Many families enjoy going to the dentist together.
 It is convenient and helpful to go to the same dentist.
 Plus, many parents feel comfortable discussing their child’s dental needs with a dentist they are very familiar with.